-Register Description Syndrome Register This register contains the CRC signature of the current frame through the error det verification cycle.
-The CRC_ERROR signal is derived from the contents of this regist Error Message Register This 46-bit register contains information on the error type, location of the error, syndrome.
-The types of errors and location reported are single- and double-adja The location bits for other types of errors are not identified by the EMR.
-The content is shifted out through the SHIFT_EDERROR_REG JTAG instruction or to the core to interface.
-JTAG Update Register This register is automatically updated with the contents of the EMR one cycle after the 46-bit register content is validated.
-It includes a clock enable, which must be asserted prior to being sampled into the JTAG shift register.
-This requirement ensures that the JTAG Update Register is not being written into by the contents of the EMR at the same time that the JTAG shift register is reading its contents.
-User Update Register This register is automatically updated with the contents of the EMR one cycle after the 46-bit register content is validated.
+Register Description Syndrome Register This register contains the CRC signature of the current frame through the error detection verification cycle.
+The CRC_ERROR signal is derived from the contents of this register.
+Error Message Register This 46-bit register contains information on the error type, location of the error, an syndrome.
+The types of errors and location reported are single- and double-adjace The location bits for other types of errors are not identified by the EMR.
+The conten is shifted out through the SHIFT_EDERROR_REG JTAG instruction or to the core the interface.
+JTAG Update Register JTAG update Register User Update Register This register is automatically updated with the contents of the EMR one cycle after the 46-bit register content is validated.
 It includes a clock enable, which must be asserted prior to being sampled into the user shift register.
 This requirement ensures that the user update register is not being written into by the contents of the EMR at the same time that the user shift register is reading its contents.
-JTAG Shift Register This register is accessible by the JTAG interface and allows the contents of the JTAG up register to be sampled and read out by SHIFT_EDERROR_REG JTAG instruction.
-User Shift Register This register is accessible by the core logic and allows the contents of the user user user logic.
+JTAG Shift Register This register is accessible by the JTAG interface and allows the contents of the JTAG update register to be sampled and read out by SHIFT_EDERROR_REG JTAG instruction.
+User Shift Register This register is accessible by the core logic and allows the contents of the user update register be sampled and read by user logic.
 JTAG Fault Injection Register This 21-bit register is fully controlled by the EDERROR_INJECT JTAG instruction.
 This register holds the information of the error injection that you want in the bitstream.
-Fault Injection Register The content of the JTAG fault injection register is loaded into this 21-bit register whupdated.
+Fault Injection Register The content of the JTAG fault injection register is loaded into this 21-bit register when it updated.